 Origins of the Ring of Red

-All the riders are required to wear some form of red if they want to be a part of the event.
-Riders can either wear red clothes, a red helmet, or bring along a red bike.
-Numerous bikers have also specially got their bikes customised for the event.
+All riders are required to wear some form of red if they want to be a part of the event.
+Riders can wear red clothes, a red helmet or bring along a red bike.
+Numerous bikers have also had their bikes specially customised for the event.

-Initially the event was only held at the M25, but it is now organised on the M60 as well.
-Thousands of bikers now take part in the event on an annual basis.
+Initially, the event was only held on the M25, but it is now organised on the M60 too.
+Thousands of bikers now take part in the event every year.
 There are several meeting points on the M25 and the M60 where bikers can join in on the ride.
-The event organisers normally request all participating bikers to be at their respective meeting points on the highway by 13:30 as is the case for the 2016 leg of the event.
+The event organisers normally request all participating bikers to be at their respective meeting points on the highway by 13:30, as is the case for the 2016 leg of the event.

-In the last few years, organisers have also allowed people in cars to join the event if they do not possess a bike.
-The organisers split themselves up into four teams in order to coordinate the large event.
-They will have specific details of their roles on their back, so take care to follow them and listen to their instructions in order for the ride to proceed smoothly.
+In the last few years, organisers have also allowed people in cars to join the event if they do not have a bike.
+The organisers split themselves up into four teams to coordinate the large event.
+They will have specific details of their roles on their back, so be sure to follow them and listen to their instructions in order for the ride to proceed smoothly.